AleynaBeyzaKaan/The-Project-Stroke-Prediction/README.md

 ### Encoding the Variables
 To work with categorical variables for further analysis, data encoding was used.
 Converting categorical variables into numerical format using the factorize function, enhances the datasets’ relevance for modelling.
 ### Data Analysis
 ![cor](img/correlation1.jpg)

 ## 4.Training
 From a Python library which is scikit-learn we used 6 different machine learning models. \
 **`GradientBoostingClassifier`**,**`SVC`**, **`LogisticRegression`**,**`DecisionTreeClassifier`** , **`Xgboost`** , and **`RandomForestClassifier`** . \
 We also used regressor models just to see how they worked.
-Regressor models are not decent options to use in binary classification problems.
+Regressor models are not decent options to use in binary classification problems.\
+Because regressor models used in continuous variables.
 ## 5.Results

 Our model achieves the following performance: